ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

   * `/projects/ufo-r-vectors`           source code of a library of UFO implementations of R vectors (C/R project)
   * `/projects/altrep`                  source code a library of ALTREP reimplmenetations of some UFOs (C/R project), used in `/experiments/benchmark.Rmd`
   * `/projects/membench`                source code of a memory bechmark for UFOs, used in `/experiments/membench.Rmd`
+  * `/projects/viewports`               source code of an auxiliary R package for subsetting R vectors, a dependency for `/projects/ufo-r-vectors`

 The VM containing the artifact runs xubuntu linux and comes with the following packages installed of:
 * postgresql v. with a schema described in `/data/generate_psql.sh`